AbdulahiN/portfolio-docker-cicd-pipeline/README.md

 # Portfolio-Website-
 I have created my own portfolio website using HTML, CSS, and JavaScript. featuring all my projects, resume, and experience.
-Designed this to make it dynamic and visually appealing, highlighting my ability to create and develop software
+Designed this to make it dynamic and visually appealing, highlighting my ability to create and develop software.

 Link: https://abdulahin.github.io/Portfolio-Website-/